 - Send the email.
 As soon as you send the email, you'll see messages bounce back to your email.
 One will be a receipt that it was delivered to you (when you cc yourself) and that it was read by you (once you open it).
 You don't need to keep these receipts.
 The receipts that you should keep as documentation of delivery to the student are those that come back to your email when the warning notice email is delivered to the student's email account and then when they read the email.
 (Please note that there is nothing that requires the student to check the box that acknowledges that they’ve received the email, so you may not get this second receipt if they read the email.)

-- If the student does not acknowledge receipt of the email and attached Warning Notice within 24 hours, the instructor should send the Warning Notice and the learning contract via U.S. mail to the student’s address on file in Academic Services with instructions to the student to contact the instructor for an appointment to discuss the Warning Notice and learning contract within three days of receipt.
+- If the student does not acknowledge receipt of the email and attached Warning Notice within 24 hours, the instructor should send the Warning Notice and the learning contract via U.S. mail to the student’s address on file in Student and Academic Services with instructions to the student to contact the instructor for an appointment to discuss the Warning Notice and learning contract within three days of receipt.

 - The student's signature indicates that that the student has had a chance to read and, if possible, review the information with the instructor in-person, by phone, or by other media access.
 The student signature does not indicate agreement with the substance of the Warning Notice, just receipt of same.

 - The instructor schedules a conference to discuss concerns; get student input; review course objectives; and, provide examples of objectives met and not met.